launchscout/live-templates/README.md

 * `:each` to repeat
 * `:text` to set a value
-* `@click`, `@submit` to attach event handlers
+* `:onlick`, `:onsubmit` to attach event handlers

 There a quite a few more, for the full list see the [sprae README](https://github.com/dy/sprae)

 ## Sending events

 To send events to a LiveState backend, the `sendEvent()` function is provided and able to be called from event handlers in the template.
-It expects an event name and event as arguments.
-It will convert DOM events as follows:
+It takes the name of the event to send to the channel, and will convert DOM events as follows:

 * submit and input events will send the FormData and prevent the default event behaviour.
 * click events will send the dataset of the element (any `data-` attributes).